biobakery/maaslin3/README.md

 conditional logistic regression will be run to account for the strata.
 The abundance model will be run with a random intercept in place of the strata.
 Strata can include more than two observations per group.
 Only variables that differ within the groups can be tested.
+In general, strata effects are not recommended except for advanced users.
+Fixed or random intercepts are recommended instead.

 #### Feature specific covariates ####
 Particularly for use in metatranscriptomics workflows, a table of